Should MSK Clinic Owners Spend Time Posting on Linkedin?

 Let’s be honest: most clinic owners posting on LinkedIn aren’t there to attract patients.

-They’re there to sell to other clinic owners or at least they’re a few steps away from announcing their latest course of pyramid scheme because quite frankly, their physio business doesn’t actually make any money.
-This is usually the route failed Hines’s owners take.
+They’re there to sell to other clinic owners or at least they’re a few steps away from announcing their latest course or pyramid scheme because quite frankly, their physio business doesn’t actually make any money.
+This is usually the route failed clinic owners take.
 Can’t do it?
 Teach others how to do it.

 Every week, there’s another post from a “healthcare entrepreneur” or “leadership coach for clinicians” launching a new mastermind, mentoring programme, or course on how to “scale your practice.”